ember91/libvrt/README.md

 C implementation of an encoder and decoder of the ANSI/VITA 49.0 Radio Transport (VRT) standard.

 **Features:**
-* Well tested - High test code coverage, analyzed with static analysis tools
+* Well tested - High test code coverage with more than 800 tests
+* Analyzed - With runtime analysis tools such as valgrind
 * Compatible - Tested with GCC, Clang, Visual Studio, and ICC
 * Well documented - Doxygen style
 * Low-level - A high degree of control